 The module-specific site on Moodle provides students with access to the majority of the module learning materials, including a study guide and online reading list (detailing both essential and recommended readings), and additional resources including supplementary exercises and optional lecture recordings.
 In some cases, module materials include a book that is made available to students in either hard copy or e-format.
 All materials posted up on Moodle areas, including computer-based sessions, have been made accessible where possible.
 The LSHTM Moodle has been made accessible to the widest possible audience, using a VLE that allows for up to 300% zoom, permits navigation via keyboard and use of speech recognition software, and that allows listening through a screen reader.
-Please contact the University of London through the "Ask a question" resource on the Student Portal if you require any documents in an alternative format.
+All students have access to "SensusAccess" software which allows conversion of files into alternative formats.